 Just about every teenager is living with a degree of insecurity.
 It’s no secret that the teenage years tend to bring about a specific element of narcissism and this self-obsession can quickly lead to an extreme sensitivity to criticism.
 As a result, and an endless stream of criticism and directives are likely to not only fall on deaf ears but provoke hostility in your teenager.
 Criticism is, of course, a necessary part of parenting and can sometimes be the only way to help your teenager adjust their behavior, but it’s important to be mindful of your approach.

 If you need to correct or criticize your teen, do all you can to take a respectful approach.
 Even helpful or well-meaning criticism can feel like a direct assault on your teenager’s fledgling identity and summon the full force of their wrath.
 Pick your words carefully and think out your approach before offering critique.
 Turning criticism into a conversation instead of command is another effective way to keep things from boiling over.

 Boundaries and Rules

-Should you need help finding therapeutic schools or teenage boarding schools or homes for troubled teens or Christian boarding schools, please let us know.
+Should you need help finding Teen Challenge, therapeutic boarding schools, private therapeutic schools, boarding schools, boarding schools, or homes for troubled teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Dealing With Teen Anger